 It is worth doing this tour for the view alone.
 You won’t regret it.

 As we were driving from San Pedro de Atacama to Uyuni, our guide asked us about our travel plans and, the moment he heard we were going to Potosi, explained to us that we absolutely had to try Kalaphurka.

 Kalaphurka is a soup that is usually eaten for breakfast.
 You will have a hard time finding it in restaurants after 11am.
 The soup consists of potatoes, corn, meat and lots of chillies and is kept warm by a hot volcanic stone that is dropped into it just before it gets served.
 When we got it, the soup was boiling.
 It was delicious!

 Finding Kalaphurka in Potosi is surprisingly hard.
 Your best bet is to go towards the cementerio, where you will find restaurants that serve the dish.
 We ate it at Doña Eugenia, a place that was filled with locals when we arrived.

 The Casa de la Moneda, the national mint of Bolivia, is where the silver from the mountains was processed and pressed into silver coins.
 These days, it serves as a museum, a reminder of a time when Potosi was one of the richest cities in the world.

 The Casa de la Moneda is open every day except for Mondays.
-My guidebook recommends to go for the Spanish tour, even if you barely speak any Spanish, because it is supposed to be a lot longer than the English one.
+My guidebook recommends going for the Spanish tour, even if you barely speak any Spanish because it is supposed to be a lot longer than the English one.
 We took the tour in Spanish but still only saw half of it because they made us join one that was already halfway through.
-My advise would be to arrive shortly after it opens to make sure the same thing doesn’t happen to you.
+My advice would be to arrive shortly after it opens to make sure the same thing doesn’t happen to you.